 Mineral Resource & Reserve Estimates

-- Numbers may not add due to rounding
+- Minor discrepancies may occur due to rounding.

 The Company intends to focus its activities on seeking to upgrade the existing resource through additional exploration, which may or may not include: